Screenly/Anthias/docs/README.md

 ## Accessing the SQLite Database

-**This section is for power users only. **Do not** mess around with the database unless you know what you are doing**.
+This section is for power users only. **Do not** mess around with the database unless you know what you are doing.

 For most users, it's recommended that you [use the API instead](#accessing-the-rest-api).

-The SQLite Database can be found here: `~/.screenly/screenly.db`

-Its a SQLite Database and can be modified with the `sqlite3` CLI.
+The SQLite Database can be found here &mdash; `~/.screenly/screenly.db`.
+It can be modified with the `sqlite3` CLI.
 The schema is relatively straightforward if you're already familiar.
 The columns of most interest to you will be `name` and `is_enabled`.
 In addition, `start_date` is useful if you want to use this in a disconnected manner.

 ## Wi-Fi Setup